 Missing fonts

-If the correct font hasn’t been installed, the plugin will display the following alert anytime you import a webpage with that font:
+If the correct font isn’t installed on your device, the plugin will display the following alert anytime you import a webpage with that font:

 Screenshot of the plugin with the missing fonts alert displayed.